qgis/QGIS-Documentation/docs/training_manual/qgis_server/install.rst

    Remember that both the :file:`myhost.conf` and :file:`/etc/hosts` files should be configured for our setup to work.
-   You can also test the access to your QGIS Server from other clients on the network (e.g. Windows or Macos machines) by going to their :file:`/etc/hosts` file and point the ``myhost`` name to whatever IP the server machine has on the network.
+   You can also test the access to your QGIS Server from other clients on the network (e.g. Windows or macOS machines) by going to their :file:`/etc/hosts` file and point the ``myhost`` name to whatever IP the server machine has on the network.
 You can be sure that that specific IP is not ``127.0.0.1`` as that's the local IP, only accessible from the local machine.
 On ``*nix`` machines the